andrehasoon/Paradise-In-Hell/README.md

 ## Graphics Pipeline and Camera Motion

-Someone needs to talk about the graphics pipeline

 The camera essentially follows the player movement with an offest which has been predetermined such that the correct portion of the map is exposed at a given time (decided by the team).

 ## Procedural Generation